University Policy: 05-030 Motor Vehicle History Check

 5. Responsibilities & Procedures

 5.1.
-Positions Requiring a Motor Vehicle History Check
+Notice of Motor Vehicle History Checks

-5.1.2.
-Solicitations, application forms, and announcements for positions designated as requiring a motor vehicle history check will include a statement notifying potential applicants that:
+5.1.1.
+Job postings, advertisements, and application forms for positions requiring a Motor Vehicle History Check as described in Section 1.1 will include a statement notifying potential applicants that:

 5.2.
 Motor Vehicle History Check Process

 5.2.3.
-Refusal to consent to a motor vehicle history check shall cause the university to deny the subject individual employment or service as a volunteer.
-A subject individual may not appeal a termination of candidacy or decision not to allow the individual to operate a motor vehicle on behalf of the university due to refusal to consent to a motor vehicle history check.
+A Subject Individual may not appeal a termination of candidacy or decision not to allow the individual to operate a motor vehicle as part of their job duties due to refusal to consent to a Motor Vehicle History Check.

-5.2.5.
+5.2.4.
 The university will close a fitness determination as incomplete when:

 c.
-The university cannot locate or contact the subject individual;
+The university cannot locate or contact the Subject Individual;

 e.
 The position is no longer open.

-5.2.6.
-The subject individual is responsible for fees associated with providing his or her motor vehicle history to the university.
+5.2.5.
+The Subject Individual is responsible for fees associated with providing their motor vehicle history to the university.

 5.3.
 Determination of Fitness to Hold Position Based on Motor Vehicle History Check

 5.3.7.
-An open motor vehicle offense or charge may preclude a final candidate from eligibility for employment or service depending on the relevance of the charge(s) to the job responsibilities.
-The university hiring authority is responsible for determining relevance in these situations, in consultation with general counsel.
+An open motor vehicle offense or charge may preclude a Subject Individual from eligibility for employment or service depending on the relevance of the motor vehicle offense to the job responsibilities.
+The Chief Human Resources Officer or their designee is responsible for determining relevance in these situations, in consultation with the Office of General Counsel.

 5.4.
 Notice of Adverse Fitness Determination